robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 	}
 }
 ```
 The node is allocated and linked in after hitting the NULL pointer.
+Note that we pass the pointer to the appropriate left/right poitner int he node during the search, so the assignment `*l=p;` links the new node into the tree.

+### Deletion